“Explorers” program helps advance local students

 According to organizers and post leaders, this program is beneficial to the community in many ways.

-Through this training, local kids are getting insight to future careers in their home towns.
+Through this training, local kids are getting insight into future careers in their home towns.

 At the same time, current city officials and managers are getting a brush up on knowledge themselves.